Best AR-15 BCG 2026: Why the $80 Toolcraft Beats Most $200 Options header image

 Unbranded BCGs from eBay, AliExpress, and sketchy budget websites are a gamble.
 They may use inferior steel, skip MPI/HPT testing, have improper heat treatment, or poor gas key stakingStaking[Components]Deforming metal screw threads (usually on the gas key) to prevent them from vibrating loose under recoil.
 Essential for reliability..
 A cracked bolt lug or loose gas key during a critical moment is not worth the $30 you saved.

 Minimum standard: Only buy BCGs from manufacturers who use Carpenter 158 or 9310 steel with proper MPI/HPT testing.
 Toolcraft at $80-$100 is the floor for duty-grade reliability.
+If you're assembling your first AR-15, see our first build guide for component selection advice.

 Avoid: Aero Precision BCGs.
-They are known for very poor quality control—often worse than PSA.
+They are known for very poor quality control, often worse than PSA.
 If you see one bundled with an upper, swap it for a Toolcraft or BCM immediately.

 Avoid: KAK Industries “Sand Cutter” BCGs.
-We've seen too many reports of poor finishing and rough carrier rails—best case they feel gritty, worst case they can accelerate wear and scratch up your receiver.
+We've seen too many reports of poor finishing and rough carrier rails, best case they feel gritty, worst case they can accelerate wear and scratch up your receiver.

 Frequently Asked Questions